dotnet/designs/accepted/2021/InboxSourceGenerators.md

 The SDK already has a means for acquisition and selection of ref packs.
 The inputs to the selection of ref packs are the same as that of source generators (Version, FrameworkReference, and TargetFramework).
 Ref packs user normal nuget convention which support analyzers and source generators.

-It may be desireable to create a seperate package just for analyzers in order to reduce risk in servicing.
-We support servicing ref packs today, but we have to be careful not to expose new API nor change any assembly identites.
+It may be desirable to create a separate package just for analyzers in order to reduce risk in servicing.
+We support servicing ref packs today, but we have to be careful not to expose new API nor change any assembly identities.

 ### Why in the ref pack, what not runtime pack?